freedomofpress/webcat/benchmark/Readme.md

 # Benchmarking tools
 ## bench.py
 The purpose of this test suite is to automate performance benchmarks to measure the overhead and performance impact of having the WEBCAT browser extension installed.
-The test suite expcts two URLs, one enrolled and one non-enrolled.
+The test suite expects two URLs, one enrolled and one non-enrolled.
 For the test to be accurate, the two URLs should point to the same server and app, so that on the average what is measured is only the overhead of the extension.
-The extension zipfile to pass to the command line of this tool can be build by running `make package` in the `extension/` folder.
+The extension zipfile to pass to the command line of this tool can be built by running `make package` in the `extension/` folder.

 For instance, most tests have been performed using:
  * `https://webcat.nym.re` as an enrolled URL
  * `https://webcat-element.pages.dev` a non enrolled URL

 They both point to the same Cloudflare Pages instance.
-They are a good test to demo real-lice performance, including network fluctuations, while more accurate testing could be performed by hosting everything locally.
+They are a good test to see real-world performance, including network fluctuations, while more accurate testing could be performed by hosting locally instead.
+A browser state is very complex, and performances degrades over time.
+As such, warm tests are collected by visiting a second time the test url after a cold test, then the browser is killed and the profile is removed.
+When testing with a long lived browser instance, warm baseline performance degrades, becoming slower than cold tests.

 Tests can be performed in two different scenarios:
  * _Cold_: fresh browser profile and session, caches empty
  * _Warm_: the URL has been previously visited, both the browser cache and the WEBCAT cache are populated

-It also run an extra test without the browser extension to get the baseline performance to compare with.
+_Cold_ tests are particularly slow: a new profile for Firefox is created, then the browser is started, the extension is installed and there is a wait time for the extension to initialize (download and import the trust chain and the preload list).

 The script runs six tests by default, and saves the output to a Sqlite database, `results.db`.